nemeth/terraspec/README.md

 The examples given so far are really easy and can seem useless.
 However there a re situations where writing this kind of tests is really helpful :

-- When your configuration do tricky operations with terraform provided function like splitting a dns name to find the DNS zone to update, or doing computation on an IP address or subnet mask, ...
+- When your configuration does tricky operations with terraform provided function like splitting a dns name to find the DNS zone to update, or doing computation on an IP address or subnet mask, ...
-- When your configuration may or may not create additionnal resources, depending on advanced conditions
+- When your configuration may or may not create additional resources, depending on advanced conditions
 - When you want to check all your tags have been correctly merged and applied to your resources
+- When
 - ...

 Also, as a module author, it can be interesting to ensure the new version of your module won't have side effects so users can update peacefully.